ianstormtaylor/slate/docs/walkthroughs/saving-and-loading-html-content.md

 That will render a basic Slate editor on your page.

-Now... we need to add the [`Html`](../reference/serializers/html.md) serializer.
+Now... we need to add the [`Html`](../reference/slate-html-serializer/index.md) serializer.
 And to do that, we need to tell it a bit about the schema we plan on using.
 For this example, we'll work with a schema that has a few different parts:

 * A `paragraph` block.
 * A `code` block for code samples.
 * A `quote` block for quotes...
 * And `bold`, `italic` and `underline` formatting.

-By default, the `Html` serializer, knows nothing about our schema just like Slate itself.
+By default, the `Html` serializer knows nothing about our schema, just like Slate itself.
 To fix this, we need to pass it a set of `rules`.
 Each rule defines how to serialize and deserialize a Slate object.

 To start, let's create a new rule with a `deserialize` function for paragraph blocks.